Simonlee711/Lost-Self-Game/artwork/README.md

 # Artwork for the Lost Self Video Game

 All rights are reserved to Simon Lee who claims all the original artwork of this video game.
+All the artwork was conducted on the Aesprite software.

 ---